AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/average-minute-audience-panel.md

 1. Select [!UICONTROL **Build**] to finish creating the Media average minute audience panel.

+1. Continue with [Panel output](#panel-output) for information about how to use the Media average minute audience panel.

 ### Custom time period

 1. If you selected [!UICONTROL **Custom time period**] in the [!UICONTROL **Calculate metric for**] drop-down menu when [configuring panel inputs](#panel-inputs), specify the following configuration options: